santander-group-europe/innersource-projecttemplate/doc/your-first-contributions.md

 by figuring out how it works and evaluating how far the project's facilities and assets help your experience hitting the project for the first times.

-As newcomer you have a fresh view that the people envolved have most likely lost.
+As newcomer you have a fresh view that the people involved have most likely lost.
 This could materialize in contributions like feature requests, documentation updates, clearer documentation, maybe some additional documentation resources like videos, etc. This way you get yourself known by the team.